-- lhs_coefficients_mat Matrix of left-hand side coefficients for the linear inequality constraints defining the polyhedral set. - rhs_vec Vector (list) of right-hand side values for the linear inequality constraints defining the polyhedral set.
+- lhs_coefficients_mat((M, N) array_like)-Left-hand side coefficients for the linear inequality constraints defining the polyhedral set. - rhs_vec ((M,) array_like) Right-hand side values for the linear inequality constraints defining the polyhedral set.
+Each entry is an upper bound for the quantity lhs_coefficients_mat @ x, where x is an (N,) array representing any point in the polyhedral set.